 Our Analysis and Test Results

-Arc'teryx is known for consistently producing some of the best weather-resistant gear on the market, and the Sentinel AR truly fits this mold.
-In other areas, this jacket was in a league of its own here against jackets that performed similarly.
-We also found the features of this jacket to be a perfect mix between resort features and the vetted simplicity of many backcountry-specific products.
-For us, the slightly stiff feel of the 3L construction of this shell was quickly forgotten when putting it to the test.
-This jacket seals out wind and moisture in a streamlined and functional style.
-We also received many compliments on the color and slightly tapered cut of the Sentinel AR.
+Know for consistently producing some of the best weather-resistant gear on the market, Arc'teryx continues to fit the mold with the Sentinel.
+We found the features of this jacket to be a perfect mix between resort features and the vetted simplicity of many backcountry-specific products.
+The slightly thicker and stiff feel of the 3L construction was quickly overcome during testing for this jacket.
+The complete seal-out of wind and moisture in a sleek package really impressed us.
+We also received many compliments on the color and slightly tapered look of this shell.

 Performance Comparison